mdcovarr/ldfi-interpreter/README.md

 ### `ldfi-interpreter/traces`
 Assuming that the BookInfo application is running, supports 3MileBeach, and the request go through, then the trace information will be added to this directory.
 For example.
 If we execute the `requests/request-0.json` request, the corresponding trace information will be located at `traces/trace-0.json`.
+For example purposes file `traces/trace-0.json` is located in the repository.

 ### `ldfi-interpreter/graphs`
 Each trace in the `traces` will be examined, and will be used to generate a DAG that corresponds to the given trace.
-For example. if we have trace information `traces/trace-0.json`, then there will be a corresponding DAG graph `graphs/graph-0.jv`
+For example. if we have trace information `traces/trace-0.json`, then there will be a corresponding DAG graph `graphs/graph-0.jv`.
+For example purposes files `graphs/graph-0.gv` and `graphs/graph-0.gv.png` are located in the repository.

 # 3MileBeach Tracing and Fault Injection